hamsternipples/nosedocs/noseblog.md

 this is good for now... a good mental exercise would be to take this from the opposite side, and see how something similar happening to a girl with capacities similar to mine, and her over-controlling over-mothering matriarch experience could produce something similar to the situation we're living in now [^2].

-[1]: see rupert sheldrake's material on morphogenetics for an introduction on this. questions about his work (but never explicitly named) have also shown up periodically in abraham workshops.
+[1]: see rupert sheldrake's material on morphogenetic field for an introduction on this. questions about his work (but never explicitly named) have also shown up periodically in abraham workshops.

 [2]: it has been said to me that I don't tell a woman she's beautiful.
 I have resistance to the idea, and I don't know why.
 I believe she should already know this, and if I were to tell her, she would believe that I'm trying to butter her up to get something out of her.
-I do not see the point in trying to validate something she already should be well aware of with my words. so, imagine this woman in opposite earth attracted partners who were aggressive in their pursuit, and willing to validate her phsicality for her.
+I do not see the point in trying to validate something she already should be well aware of with my words. so, imagine this woman in opposite earth attracted partners who were aggressive in their pursuit, and willing to validate her physicality for her.

+### 2019-02-14 10:14 - paradox vs. contradiction

+their definition is not who I am.
+I am umch more than that. turn off their definition of who I am based on what they are attracting from me, and attract what you want from me.

+I am everyone's, and at the same time I am no one's. you are watching the person that is no one's because that is where my consciousness has to be -- so everyone that stops tuning into that definition of me and starts tuning into the definition they want of me, gets me that way.
+I must remain a paradox unto myself.

+you might say that is a contradiction, but a contradiction is where one is true and the other is false. a paradox is where they are both true.
+I don't have exclusivity to paradox. try some mushrooms and marvel at how regular I look in comparison -- and you too can turn your contradictions into paradox.

+### 2019-02-14 ??:?? - PC Load Letter; what the fuck is that!
+### 2019-02-14 ??:?? - legalise it

 # the end